PerHac13/cxc/README.md

 # Compiler

-This is a simple compiler written for an undergraduate course in Program Translation.
+This is a simple compiler written in cpp from scratch.

 ## Usage